lspitzner/brittany/README.md

   (but excluding `-XCPP` which is too hard);
 - Retain newlines and comments unmodified;
-- Be clever about using the available horizontal space while not overflowing the column maximum if it cannot be avoided;
+- Be clever about using the available horizontal space while not overflowing the column maximum unless it cannot be avoided;
 - Be clever about aligning things horizontally (this can be turned off completely however);
 - Have linear complexity in the size of the input.